Grab rolls out specially designed algorithm to support odd-even license plate matching in Jakarta

 “Grab is committed to solving real and local transportation challenges to make transport freedom a reality for people across Southeast Asia.
 This filtering and matching algorithm will be rolled out in support of the Indonesian government’s efforts to control the volume of private vehicles during peak hours in the capital, enabling our passengers to have a convenient, safe, and reliable means of transportation,” said Bernard Hosanna, Country Product Lead for Grab Indonesia.

 Bernard further explained that through this improvement to our booking system, Grab demonstrates our ability to find innovative ways to provide a seamless & convenient experience for our passengers.
-“Our passengers can rest assure that they will be allocated the right car plated number according to the date and time when traveling to and from the affected areas.
-It will also be easier for our driver partners in doing their job.
-They will no longer need to worry getting a job to the affected area when the date doesn’t match with their license plate,” Bernard concluded.
+“Our passengers can rest assured that they will be allocated the right car plated number according to the date and time when traveling to and from the affected areas.
+It will also be easier for our driver-partners in doing their job.
+They will no longer need to worry about getting a job to the affected area when the date doesn’t match with their license plate,” Bernard concluded.

 # # #

 Grab is Southeast Asia’s leading ride-hailing platform.
 Grab solves critical transportation challenges to make transport freedom a reality for 620 million people in Southeast Asia.
 Grab began as a taxi-hailing app in 2012, but has expanded its core product platform to include private cars and motorbikes.
 Grab is focused on pioneering new commuting alternatives for drivers and passengers with an emphasis on convenience, safety and reliability.
 As part of its innovative culture, Grab is testing new services such as social carpooling, as well as last mile and food deliveries.
 Grab currently offers services in Singapore, Indonesia, Philippines, Malaysia, Thailand and Vietnam.
 For more information, please visit: http://www.grab.com.

 Media InquiriesContact the Grab media team